KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/blur_and_sharpen/bilateral.rst

    * - Blue
      - Blue channel
    * - All
-     - All planes will be affected by the blur amount
+     - All planes will be affected by the blur amount (default)